HH-FBW6/general-css-html-excercises/README.md

 </div>
 ```

-2. Give the nested `<div>` elements a background color of your choice, and a margin which will prevent them from appearing too close to each other
+2. Give the 2 nested `<div>` elements a height of `100px` and a width of `100px`

-3. Give the 2 nested `<div>` elements a height of `100px`
+3. Give the nested `<div>` elements a background color of your choice, and a margin which will prevent them from appearing too close to each other

 4. Make it so that the nested `<div>` elements appear side by side, rather than on top of each other

-5. Adjust the height of the first nested `<div>` element, so that it is `200px`.
+5. Adjust the height of the first nested `<div>` element, so that it is `200px`

 > Have a look at the page.
 Notice anything strange?
 You should see the second `<div>` element aligned to the bottom of the parent container (if you don't, go back to the previous steps to see where you went wrong).